mikekreuzer/zine/README.md

 $ zine post 'Your chosen title'
 ```

 Your new post will have some fields set up in the YAML front matter, feel free to edit them too.
+Markdown files you create outside of the posts folder will be rendered into HTML in the same relative position in the build folder.

 Once you're done writing, build your new site: